 The length of time a client is in therapy depends on the nature of the problem and the goals agreed upon by the client and therapist.
 Some clients have a very specific problem that can be worked through in a set course of therapy.
 For others, counseling is an on-going learning process and they choose to receive counseling for a longer period.

 Do you take insurance, and how does that work?

-I am currently an in-network provider for Premera, Lifewise, United Healthcare/United Behavioral Health, Uniform, Regence, Aetna, BlueCross BlueShield, Bridgespan, First Choice, Providence Health Plans, and Value Options.
+I am currently an in-network provider for Premera, Lifewise, Uniform, UMR, GEHA, Regence, Aetna, Anthem, Cigna, BlueCross BlueShield, Bridgespan, First Choice, Optum, Moda Health, Lifewise, Providence Health Plans, Kaiser PPO, and Beacon Health Options.
 If you do not have insurance or do not wish to use your existing insurance, please contact my office to learn about rates.
 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions to ask them:

 • What are my mental health benefits?

 • What is the coverage amount per therapy session?

 • How many therapy sessions does my plan cover?